TypeStrong/csproj2ts/README.md

 ## Developing:

-You have to run `npm install` to fetch dependencies prior to developing or testing csproj2ts.
+You must run `npm install` to fetch dependencies prior to developing or testing csproj2ts.

 To build, run `grunt`.